 - managing our rights and obligations including but not limited to external payment systems or our business systems and infrastructure

 We are required by law to advise you of ‘notifiable matters’ in relation to how we may use your credit information.

 We exchange your credit information with credit reporting bodies.
-We use the credit information that we exchange with the credit reporting body to assess your creditworthiness, assess your application for finance and for managing your finance.
+We use the credit information that we exchange with the credit reporting body in validating your identity; in assessing your application for finance; and in managing your loan account.